I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/videoagp/nc-videoagp-pagp-free-physical.md

 ## -remarks
 <p>When a miniport driver calls <b>AgpFreePhysical</b>, <b>Pages</b> pages of physical memory are unlocked and unmapped from the AGP-decodable physical address range.
 This range begins <b>Offset</b> pages into the range identified by <b>PhysicalReserveContext</b>.
 The miniport driver must specify that the exact offset and number of pages be freed as were committed in a prior call to <a href="..\videoagp\nc-videoagp-pagp-commit-physical.md">AgpCommitPhysical</a>.</p>

-<p>When a miniport driver calls <b>AgpFreePhysical</b>, <b>Pages</b> pages of physical memory are unlocked and unmapped from the AGP-decodable physical address range.
-This range begins <b>Offset</b> pages into the range identified by <b>PhysicalReserveContext</b>.
-The miniport driver must specify that the exact offset and number of pages be freed as were committed in a prior call to <a href="..\videoagp\nc-videoagp-pagp-commit-physical.md">AgpCommitPhysical</a>.</p>

 ## -requirements
 <table>
 <tr>